-This guide describes the reference thermal/mechanical solution and design parameters required for the 64-bit Intel[®] XeonTM processor MP with 1 MB L2 cache.
+The purpose of this guide is to describe the reference thermal solution and design parameters required for the 64-bit Intel[®] XeonTM processor MP with up to 8 MB L3 cache.
 It is also the intent of this document to comprehend and demonstrate the processor cooling solution features and requirements.
-Furthermore, this document provides an understanding of the processor thermal characteristics, and discusses guidelines for meeting the thermal/mechanical requirements imposed on the entire life of the processor.
+Furthermore, this document provides an understanding of the processor thermal characteristics, and discusses guidelines for meeting the thermal requirements imposed on the entire life of the processor.
 The thermal/mechanical solutions described in this document are intended to aid component and system designers to develop and evaluate a processor compatible solution.